Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Numerical Experiments

 \section{Numerical Experiments}

-This section presents numerical experiments that highlight the performance of NL-IAPIAL against two other benchmark methods for solving nonconvex composite problems with convex constraints.
-It contains three subsections.
-The first one presents the results on a set of linearly-constrained problems, the second one presents the results on a set of nonlinear cone-constrained problems, while the third one contains a summary and some comments.

-Before proceeding, we describe the implementation details of the NL-IAPIAL and two other benchmark algorithms.
-Addition details about the experiments are then provided after these descriptions.
-It is worth mentioning that the code for generating the results of this section is available online\footnote{See the examples in \texttt{./tests/benchmarks/} from the GitHub repository \href{https://github.com/wwkong/nc_opt/}{https://github.com/wwkong/nc\_opt/}.}.
+This section presents numerical experiments that highlight the performance of two variants of NL-IAPIAL, named IPL and IPL(A), against six other benchmark methods for solving NCO problems with linear or nonlinear convex constraints.
+It contains five subsections.
+The first four present the numerical results on different classes of constrained NCO problems, while the last one contains a summary and some comments.
+For replication purposes, the MATLAB code for generating the results of this section is available online\footnote{See the examples in \texttt{./tests/papers/nl-IAPIAL} from the GitHub repository \href{https://github.com/wwkong/nc_opt/}{https://github.com/wwkong/nc\_opt/}.}.

-The NL-IAPIAL implementation differs from its description in Section~\ref{sec:aug_lagr} in four ways.
-First, it modifies the parameter $\tilde{\sigma}$ that is given to the ACG algorithm in its step~1.
-More specifically, instead of choosing $\tilde{\sigma}=\sigma_{k-1}$ at the $k$-th iteration, the implementation chooses $\tilde{\sigma}=\min\{\nu/(L_{k-1}^{\psi})^{1/2},\sigma\}$ for some $\nu>0$ and $\sigma\in(0,1/\sqrt{2}]$.
-Second, in view of the first modification, it replaces condition \eqref{eq:stopCOndition-deltak} with the modified condition
+Before proceeding, we first precisely describe the implementations of NL-IAPIAL.
+The IPL and IPL(A) variants considered differ from the description in Section~\ref{sec:aug_lagr} in two important ways.
+First, they both modify the parameter $\tilde{\sigma}$ that is given to the ACG algorithm in its step~1.
+More specifically, instead of choosing $\tilde{\sigma}=\sigma_k$ at the $k$-th iteration, the implementation chooses $\tilde{\sigma}=\min\{\nu/(\widetilde{\cal M}_k)^{1/2},\sigma\}$ for $\nu\gg0$.
+Second, in view of the first modification, they both replace condition \eqref{eq:stopCOndition-deltak} with the modified condition

-where $\nu$ is as in the first modification.
-Third, it replaces the ACG algorithm with a more computationally efficient ACG variant.
-More specifically, this variant generates its iterates according to the ACG algorithm described in \cite[Section 5]{nonconvSpectral2020}, but keeps the stopping criterion of the ACG algorithm in Section~\ref{sec:acg}.
-Fourth, instead of doubling $c_{k}$ in its step~4 when $\Delta_{k}$ is sufficiently small, the implementation chooses to quintuple $c_{k}$.
-Finally, regarding $(\sigma,\nu)$ and the other hyperparameters of the method, the NL-IAPIAL implementation chooses
+where $\nu$ is as previously described.
+In addition to these modifications, IPL(A) replaces the ACG algorithm with an ACG variant that adapts the ACG stepsize for every ACG prox subproblem.
+In particular, it uses the line search subroutine outlined in Appendix~\ref{sec:acg}, and it applies a warm-start strategy\footnote{For the first prox subproblem, $\widetilde{M}$ is initialized to $\lam {\widetilde{\cal M}}_k / 2 + 1$.
+For $k\geq 1$, if $L_j$ is the last (estimated) curvature constant generated by the adaptive ACG for the $k^{\rm th}$ prox-subproblem, then $\widetilde M$ for the $(k+1)^{\rm th}$ subproblem is initialized to $\lam J_{k+1}/2 + 1$, where $J_{k+1}:=(L_j-1)/\lam$.} for choosing the parameter $\widetilde M$ given to ACG for each prox-subproblem.
+Regarding $(\sigma,\nu)$ and the other hyperparameters, both variants choose